 Bringing a passion and charismatic swagger to Gomez Addams, Puerto Rican actor Raúl Juliá added his own personal touch to the patriarch of darkness.
 By the time he filmed the two Addams Family films, Juliá had already gained international fame for his acting, receiving Tony nominations for musicals like Two Gentlemen of Verona and Golden Globe nominations for films like Tempest (1982) and Kiss of the Spider Woman (1985).
 In 1994, soon after filming the TV movie The Burning Season, Juliá experienced major health issues that led to a fatal stroke.
 For his role in the TV movie, the actor received a posthumous Golden Globe, SAG Award and Emmy.

 Christopher Lloyd (Uncle Fester)

 Christopher Lloyd may have been much taller and thinner than the original Uncle Fester but that didn't stop him from playing the portly, dark-eyed character who was a brother to Gomez Addams.
 Donning a fat suit borrowed from the set of The Godfather Part II, Lloyd looked as if he had packed on the pounds for his distinguished role — a far cry from the trim Emmett "Doc" Brown from the Back to the Future franchise.
-Since his Addams Family role, Lloyd has appeared on Road to Avonlea, which earned him an Emmy, and the PBS Kids Series Cyberchase.
+Since his Addams Family role, Lloyd has appeared on Road to Avonlea, which earned him an Emmy, and the children's series Cyberchase.
 He has also done substantial voiceover work for Walt Disney and the Cartoon Network.